 By Africa Safari Specialist Mark

-On Tanzania’s northern plains, in the Serengeti National Park, two million wildebeest and hundreds of thousands of zebra tread ceaselessly through the grass following the rain, while keenly watched by big cats, wild dogs and crocodiles.
-The Great Migration and its never-ending drama gives you the chance to observe a host of Africa’s wildlife in a single place.
+On Tanzania’s northern plains, in the Serengeti National Park, two million wildebeest and hundreds of thousands of zebra tread ceaselessly through the grass following the rain, while closely watched by big cats, wild dogs and crocodiles.
+The Great Migration and its never-ending excitement gives you the chance to observe a host of Africa’s wildlife in a single place.

-But this land of vast plains can also offer up Africa’s highest peak, Mount Kilimanjaro in the northeast, and Africa’s largest game reserve, Selous in the south.
-Watch lion, leopard, rhino, elephant and cape buffalo – collectively the Big Five – within the volcanic landscape of Ngorongoro Conservation Area.
+But this land of vast plains can also offer up Africa’s highest peak, Mount Kilimanjaro in the northeast, and Africa’s largest national park, Nyerere National Park in the south.
+Watch lion, leopard, rhino, elephant and cape buffalo — collectively the Big Five — within the volcanic landscape of Ngorongoro Conservation Area.